kiba/Writings/for_science/chp19_cultural_exchange.md

 "I wouldn't go to presume a depth of experience, but Archer certainly know of it better than any of us do.
 But yes, if you want to talk to him, I can arrange it for you, in return for a report."

-"I can deal with that.
+"I am in your debt.
 Thank you!"

+She disappeared in a blur.

 ***
 **Headmaster Ozpin's Office**

 "Excuse me?" headmaster Ozpin said as he sipped his coffee.
-Bartholomew Oobleck too sipped a coffee.
+Bartholomew Oobleck too sipped a coffee from his thermo/weapon.

 "I want to see the multiverse," Oobleck answered.
 "To collect the histories of the world and to understand their causes."

 Ozpin sighed.
 "And it will not be just a few weeks, isn't it?
 It could be months or years.
 How am I going to find a hunter just as qualified as you?
 To impart the historical wisdom of the ages on to my students?"

 "I have long been a proponent of the adage that 'to not learn from history is to repeat the mistakes of the past.
 Already, we learned just how inadequate Remnant historical perspectives is.
-War is not caused by Grimm, Ozpin. "
+War is not caused by the Grimm, Ozpin, no matter how people justify it otherwise."

 "I have no doubt of that, doctor."